Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 History

-One of the city’s first settlements, Old City’s beginnings were characterized by burgeoning international trade and the novel concept of American democracy.
+One of the city’s first settlements, the neighborhood was built on the beginnings of international trade and the novel concept of American democracy.
 In 1685, Europeans began laying out the district to allow for waterfront access.
-Row houses were erected to expedite the flow of exports and imports, a few of which still stand today, most notably found in Elfreth’s Alley.
+Row houses were built to expedite the flow of exports and imports.
+A few of them still stand today, most notably in Elfreth’s Alley.

 Don’t Miss